fullerzz/loamy/README.md

 # Overview

-This project allows you to execute a list of http operations asynchronously
+This project allows you to execute a list of http operations asynchronously from within an synchronous context.